cloudflare/cloudflare-docs/products/firewall/src/content/recipes/update-rules-customers-partners.md

 ### Adjust rules by ASN

 This example uses:
-- `ip.geoip.asnum` to specify the general region
+- The `ip.geoip.asnum` field to specify the general region.
-- The `cf.threat_score` [dynamic field](https://developers.cloudflare.com/ruleset-engine/rules-language/fields/#dynamic-fields) to ensure requests are not high-risk traffic
+- The `cf.threat_score` [dynamic field](https://developers.cloudflare.com/ruleset-engine/rules-language/fields/#dynamic-fields) to ensure requests are not high-risk traffic.

 If a request meets these criteria, your firewall bypasses normal `User Agent Block` rules.